Social Institutions, Political Governance and Integration (SIPGI)

 This program provides an infrastructure for collaboration between international scholars with expertise in migration studies, political science, and anthropology in Sweden and the Middle East.
 Using innovative methods including large N surveys, elite interviews, urban ethnography, and field experiments using virtual reality 360-video technology, this program investigates and analyzes the nexus between political and social institutions in shaping processes of integration and fills a critical gap in migration studies.
 The novel multi-method approach launched in this program will expand the availability of comparative data on migration and urban governance at both cross-national and sub-national levels, and increase our understanding of appropriate governance approaches for communities facing forced migration in urban areas.
 By extending our understanding of the prerequisites for creating inclusive societies in the face of traumatic population movements, the program will foster policies and research that improves governance outcomes in both the short- and long-term.

-Hosted at the Centre on Global Migration (CGM), School of Global Studies, University of Gothenburg (UG), it consolidates collaboration with the Program on Governance and Local Development (UG), the Centre for Middle Eastern Studies at Lund University, and the Migration Research Centre at Koc University, Istanbul.
+Hosted at the Centre on Global Migration (CGM), School of Global Studies, University of Gothenburg (UG), it consolidates collaboration with the Program on Governance and Local Development (UG), the School of Arts and Communication (K3) at Malmö University, and the Migration Research Centre at Koc University, Istanbul.

 Kristen Kao and Josepha Wessels, “From Apathy to Empathy?
 The Effects of Face-to-Face Dialogue and Virtual Reality Immersion on Attitudes towards Refugees of War in Sweden, Turkey, and Jordan,” and “Building Bridges?
 Intergroup Contact, Power Status, and Coexistence in Jordan,” Governance and Local Development Guest Scholar Workshop with Claire Adida, Department of Political Science, University of Gothenburg, Sweden, January 8, 2020.

-Wessels, J., and Kao, K. Fieldwork in Gothenburg.
+Kristen Kao and Josepha Wessels, Fieldwork in Gothenburg.
 August 24-31, 2020.
 Josepha met with about 10 migrants from Syria in to ask them to share their stories of integration with us.
 She collected photos from them as well and informed them about the upcoming project plans with videos, etc. Kristen met with Josepha as well and accompanied her on some interviews.

 Swedish Research Council.